ccorcos/meteor-react-mixin/examples/infiniteScroll/README.md

 ## infiniteScroll Example

-This builds off the subs example by implementing infinite scrolling
+This builds off the subs example by implementing infinite scrolling.

 ## To Do